onespacemedia/cms/docs/README.md

   * Follow links
   * Allow archiving

+None of these exist on your content model; they are on the page to which a content model instance is attached.
+The fields from your content model are dynamically injected into the editing form in your admin.
+If you'd like to see the hairy details of how this works, see `get_form` in `apps/pages/admin.py`.

 If we wanted to have another page type with a different set of fields (or even the same fields) we simply have to add another model which extends ``ContentBase``, like so::